 NC WARN's evidence as to alternative merchant plants is unpersuasive, as it is based upon general observations about availability, without specific inquiry or analysis.
-In contrast, witness Green testified that, based on his personal conversations with the wholesale customers of the Kings Mountain Energy Center and the prospective customers of the Facility, the wholesale customers are fully aware of other merchant facilities in the region.
-Obviously, if such alternative facilities had adequate uncommitted capacity, favorable economic pricing, and their electricity could be wheeled with reliable transmission interconnection, these customers would not be interested in NTE's proposed project.
+In contrast, Mr. Green testified that, based on his personal conversations with the wholesale customers of the Kings Mountain Energy Center and the prospective customers of the Facility, the wholesale customers are fully aware of other merchant facilities in the region.
+Obviously, if such alternatives had adequate uncommitted capacity, favorable economic pricing, and could be wheeled with reliable transmission interconnection, these customers would not be interested in NTE's proposed project.

-Similarly, NC WARN's evidence as to the availability of battery storage as an alternative is not substantial or persuasive.
+Similarly, NC WARN's evidence as to the availability of battery storage as an alternative is unpersuasive.
+As conceded by Mr. Powers, battery storage, unlike the combined cycle plant proposed by NTE, cannot be used to meet baseload and intermediate demand.

 Based on the evidence, the Commission concludes that NTE has made a sufficient showing of need for its proposed 500-MW merchant electric generating plant in Rockingham County.
 The Commission also concludes that the proposed Facility will likely provide electric reliability benefits that further support the grant of the CPCN in this proceeding.
-Therefore, the Commission finds and concludes that the public convenience and necessity will be served by granting NTE a CPCN for construction of the proposed combined cycle generating Facility, subject to the conditions set forth herein.
+Therefore, the Commission finds and concludes that a CPCN should be granted to NTE for the proposed combined cycle generating facility, subject to the conditions set forth herein.